department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-8-veteran-facing/session-notes/pilot.md

 ## Baseline Questions - 3 min

 * In the pre-interview survey, you indicated that you had visited a VA Benefits Office in the last 6 months.
-Specifically, you visited a **[Answer to Screener Question #1 - type of facility]**, is that correct?
+Specifically, you visited a **PIV Card Office**, is that correct
 * In your own words, could you briefly describe the reason for your visit to that office?
-* [*Confirm benefit-related service(s)*] Okay, so just to confirm, it sounds like this visit was related to [benefit type], correct?
+* [*Confirm benefit-related service(s)*] Okay, so just to confirm, it sounds like this visit was related to **VA Network Access**, correct?
    *  *This should line up with answer to screener question #2.
 If not, ask follow up.*
    *  On the survey, you also listed **[answer to screener question #2 - benefit type]**, could you tell me about that?
 *  Before visiting the office, did you try to complete this task via another method (phone, online, etc.)?